Anroc/PAD-TFDAC-MACS/README.md

     AuthorityKey authorityKey = authorityKeyGenerator.generate(gpp);
 ```

-In the next setup we register a new attribute with the identifier `aa.tu-berlin.de.role:Student`.
+In the next step, we register a new attribute with the identifier `aa.tu-berlin.de.role:Student`.

 ```java
     AttributeValueKeyGenerator attributeValueKeyGenerator = new AttributeValueKeyGenerator(hashGenerator);
     AttributeValuekey attributeValuekey = attributeValueKeyGenerator.generateNew(gpp, "aa.tu-berlin.de.role:Student");
 ```

-## Register User
+### Register User

-In the next setup we register a new user.
+Let's register a new user.
 This user will be registered in the TU-Berlin domain and get the newly
 created attribute assigned.

 ```java
     UserAttributeValueKey userAttributeValueKey = attributeValueKeyGenerator.generateUserKey(gpp, "genesisUser@tu-berlin.de", authorityKey.getPrivateKey(), attributeValueKey.getPrivateKey());
 ```

-## Encrypt
+### Encrypt

-To encrypt for a user we first ned to create a policy for this cipher text.
+To encrypt for a user we first need to create a policy for this ciphertext.
-The `AccessPolicyParser` requires two dependencencies: The `AttributeValueKeyProvider` interface implementaiton
+The `AccessPolicyParser` requires two dependencies: The `AttributeValueKeyProvider` interface implementation
 and the `AuthorityKeyPorivder` implementation.
-An application can implement thouse interfaces to retrieve the
-desired attribute-value-keys or authority-keys.
-An appropiate exception should be thrown if they could not be found
+An application can implement these interfaces to retrieve the desired attribute-value-keys or authority-keys.
+An appropriate exception should be thrown if these keys could not be found
 indicating, that the user specified a policy that relates to attributes/authorities that do not exist.

-Further the `AccessPolicyParser` can parse any DNF formular.
-Meaning that the passed fomular should be present in
+Further the `AccessPolicyParser` can parse any DNF formula.
+Meaning that the passed fomula should be present in
 the form `'('(ATTR_ID (and ATTR_ID)*)')' (or ('(' ATTR_ID (and ATTR_ID)*) ')')*`.

 ```java